News

 Levels

-For students who have not entered Taiwan, we provide an online test to assess your Chinese proficiency and arrange suitable classes based on the test result.
+For students outside Taiwan:we provide an online test to assess your Chinese proficiency and arrange suitable classes based on the test result.

 For grading standards and required proficiency, please refer to the table below:

-※The course progress is for reference only, the actual progress may vary depending on the teaching situation.
+※Course progress is for reference only and may vary depending on class conditions.

 Course Course Progress